There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 {{title}} {{:price}} - {{!preprice}} Price: {{?}} {{preprice}} {{/}} {{price}} {{:postprice}}{{postprice}}{{/}} {{?:pricing}} - {{pricing}} {{/pricing}}

 “If you don’t have much experience and feel unsure about both distance and how much equipment you need, it’s a good idea to find a base and plan your biking trips from there.
-This base could be a hotel or a cabin.”
+Your base could be a hotel or a cabin.”

 “When you have a base, the group can split up.
 Some can go for a long trip, while others can choose an easier route.
 Then everyone can meet up again later in the day.”

 If you want to spend a night or two in nature, you can still do that by bringing a tent or a hammock.
-Bike to a camping spot and sleep there for a night, then head back to the base the next day.
+Bike to a camping spot and sleep there for a night, then head back to your base the next day.

 Also make sure to include the little ones in the planning.